Salesforce Messaging agent availability

 Store Output Variables

-1. The token endpoint, to generate an access token for calling the flow endpoint.
+1. The token endpoint: Add an HTTP Request block to generate an access token for calling the flow endpoint.
 Store the Client ID and Client Secret in the token vault, and save the access_token as a sensitive variable.

 For example: https://**{{subdomain}}**.sandbox.my.salesforce.com/services/oauth2/token?grant_type=client_credentials&client_id=**{{salesforce_client_id}}**&client_secret=**{{salesforce_client_secret}}**